wp-plugins/geolocaladmin/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `geolocaladmin.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the widgets page and add a GeolocalAdmin widget and choose the user;
+3. Go to the widgets page, add a GeolocalAdmin widget and choose the user;
+Youshould see the geolocalsiation working.

 == Frequently Asked Questions ==

+How does it´s works ?
+Just install and then add as many widget as you want.Choose the user you want to track in the list(Default on first super admin);
+You can check block box to avoid future detection and stay on current map.

+When does it's geolocalise?
+Everytime you acces to the main panel, you acces to widget page or save the widget.

+Why does it´s not working for me?
+The plugin works with HTML5 geolocalisation so it's won't works with old browsers (mainly below IE9).

 == Screenshots ==